lorensr/server-session/README.md

 When a client loads your webpage, a websocket connection is established.
 On the client, the handle for this connection is `Meteor.connection()`, and on the server, it's either `this.connection` in a Method context or `DDP._CurrentInvocation.get().connection`.

 This package stores data on the server-side `connection` object, and is not reactive.
-Once the connection is broken (for instance, if the client were to reload the page or call `Meteor.disconnect()`), the data is gone.
+Once the connection is broken, the data is gone (for instance if the client reloads the page or calls `Meteor.disconnect()`).

 - `Session.set(key, value)`
 - `Session.get(key)`